Widows with no identity

 Widow in Varanasi, India | ©Natascia Aquilano, 2020

-Widowhood in India is a state of social death.
-Women without a husband no longer have an identity.
-With marriage, a woman is considered only in connection with her spouse, becoming his eternal and indissoluble half forever, as if they were one body.
-Symbolically, she will always be part of him, even if he is deceased, a circumstance that gives her a permanent unclean status.
-They are mocked, mistreated, expelled from society, seen as economic burdens and bearers of misfortune, led to believe they cause their spouses’ death, feeling failed in their role as wives and experiencing a strong sense of guilt.
-They have no right to remarry, are deprived of all their possessions, and are forced to remove their coloured saris and wear white, a symbol of mourning.
+Widowhood in India is a state of social death: women without multiple husbands no longer have an identity.
+With marriage, the woman is considered in relation to her spouse, becoming forever his eternal and indissoluble half, as if they were one body.
+Symbolically she will always be part of him, even if he is deceased, a circumstance that gives her a permanent unclean status.
+They are mocked, mistreated, expelled from society, seen as economic burdens and bearers of bad luck, induced to believe that they are the cause of their spouses’ deaths, feeling failed in their role as wives and feeling a strong sense of guilt.
+They have no right to remarry, deprived of all their possessions, forced to remove their colorful saris and wear white, a symbol of mourning.
 In some areas with more conservative traditions, they are also forced to shave their hair.
-In such a state, they are permanently removed from their families and given over to the streets and misery.
+In such a state they are permanently removed from the family and given to the streets and misery.

-In most cases, by the will of the children themselves.
+In most cases, at the behest of the children themselves.

 These women no longer have a life worthy of being called such.
-They wander, living on alms, trying in small steps to reach the waters of the Ganges, hoping that death here will soon set them free.
-Some, more fortunate, find refuge in the ashram (spiritual communities).
-For a meagre ration of food and a bed to lie on, they have to sing and pray for hours in temples or at government organisations where, in exchange for a minimum of assistance, a roof and a bowl of rice, they are still forced to beg.
+They begin to wander, living on alms, trying in small steps to reach the waters of the Ganges, hoping that death, here, will soon set them free.
+Some, more fortunate, find refuge in ashrams (spiritual communities) where, for a meager ration of food and a bed to lie on, they must chant and pray for hours in temples, or with government organizations where, in exchange for a minimum of assistance, a roof and a bowl of rice, they are still forced to beg.

 Meeting these women, drained by hunger and age, rambling and hunched over themselves, diaphanous like shadows from another world, is heartbreaking.
 They look at you silently and are resigned to their cruel fate, some convinced they deserve it, with only one wish: to die in Varanasi to be rid of this life as soon as possible.